vladmihalcea/hibernate-master-class/README.md

  You need to download and install [Oracle XE](http://www.oracle.com/technetwork/database/database-technologies/express-edition/overview/index.html)

  Set the *sys* password to *admin*

+ Connect to Oracle using the "sys as sysdba" user and create a new user:

+ > create user oracle identified by admin default tablespace users;
+ > grant dba to oracle;

  You need to download the [Orcale JDBC Driver (ojdbc6.jar)](http://www.oracle.com/technetwork/database/enterprise-edition/jdbc-112010-090769.html), which is not available in the Maven Central Repository.

  You need to install the ojdbc6.jar on your local Maven repository using the following command:

- $ mvn install:install-file -Dfile=ojdbc6.jar -DgroupId=com.oracle -DartifactId=ojdbc6 -Dversion=11.2.0.4 -Dpackaging=jar
+ > $ mvn install:install-file -Dfile=ojdbc6.jar -DgroupId=com.oracle -DartifactId=ojdbc6 -Dversion=11.2.0.4 -Dpackaging=jar

 * MySQL